markwalkernz/Storefront/README.md

 # Storefront
-Coding Boot Camp Week 12 homework.
-MySQL database with a Node.js user interface.
+MySQL database with a Node.js command line interface.

 The application uses a MySQL database to hold an inventory of stock.
 A customer can query the inventory, then place an order.
 The inventory is reduced by the number of items that the customer orders.